 I did observe two things that confuse me quite a bit.
 Firstly, although 5 of the statements are about behavior in relation to tasks, I feel none of the statements have anything whatsoever to do with task initiation specifically.
 So while I appreciate that the researchers used scientific methods to reduce an initial 61 items down to 25, and managed to reduce Dawson & Guare’s 11-factor model down to a 5-factor model, I get a distinct impression that the ESQ–R overlooks some things.
 Task initiation seems too significant of a factor not to include in the test.

-I also noticed that on the behavioral regulation category, I scored 0 on each item except for item #25, where I scored a 3.
+I also noticed that in the behavioral regulation category, I scored 0 on each item except for item #25, where I scored a 3.
 And remember, a 3 indicates an area of weakness.
 But what does item #25 say?
 “I live for the moment.”
 Perhaps I’m missing something, but what does this have to do with executive function?
 More specifically, what about this shows a relative weakness?
 I have no clue how to interpret this.
-But given that this one item makes up 1/4 of the total behavioral regulation factor score, I am skeptical how meaningful this number really is.
+But given that this one item makes up 1/4 of the total behavioral regulation factor score, I am skeptical about how meaningful this number really is.
 Maybe the last four factors (time management, organization, emotional regulation, and behavioral regulation) should consist of more than 3–4 items each.
-Again, I get the impression the ESQ-R is missing some things.
+Again, I get the impression the ESQ–R is missing some things.

 Ultimately I am a bit underwhelmed by the results of the test.
 They seem accurate, but the ESQ’s 11 factors offered a lot more insight into specific problem areas and strengths.
 And each factor was scored on a 21-point scale, whereas the ESQ–R’s factors are scored on a 3-point scale.
 So even the scale showed a lot more nuance in the ESQ.
 Or rather, it was easier to interpret.